Australia men's national basketball team: 1990s: Gaze, Heal and Longley

 Smyth, the teams long-time captain and point guard would play one last time for the Boomers in March 1995 in Game 4 of a 5-game series against the touring Magic Johnson All-Stars in front of a packed house (12,000) at the Sydney Entertainment Centre.
 The Boomers lost in both Adelaide and Brisbane and were ultimately swept 5–0 by the All-Stars (who included former NBA stars Magic Johnson and Mark Aguirre), they pushed the visitors all the way in Game 3 at the National Tennis Centre, while Games 4 (Sydney) and 5 (Perth Entertainment Centre) went into overtime.
 The series however saw the Boomers without 4 of their usual starting 5 with only Andrew Vlahov who captained the side playing all 5 games.
 Missing for the Boomers were Andrew Gaze (playing in Greece), Shane Heal, Mark Bradtke and Luc Longley who was playing for the Chicago Bulls.

 The 1996 Atlanta Olympic Games were another solid showing for Australia.
 Led by Andrew Gaze, and featuring Shane Heal, the team rolled through the early competition, losing only to eventual silver medallist Yugoslavia, and scoring over 100 points in every other preliminary game.
-In the quarterfinals, the Boomers played a hard fought game against Croatia.
+In the quarterfinals, the Boomers played a hard-fought game against Croatia.
 The game came down to the wire, as forward Tony Ronaldson hit a 3-pointer to win the game, and advance Australia to the semi-finals.
 There they met the United States, who were powered by a roster of professional NBA players, and the Boomers were defeated 101–73.
 Lithuania would defeat Australia in the bronze medal game, and the Boomers equalled their 1988 fourth-place finish.

-Just prior to the 1996 Olympics, the Boomers played the USA in a warm up game.
-The game, played at the Delta Center in Salt Lake City, was won 118–77 by the USA, though Heal topped all scorers with 28 points including hitting 8 of 12 three pointers.
+Just prior to the 1996 Olympics, the Boomers played the US in a warm up game.
+The game, played at the Delta Center in Salt Lake City, was won 118–77 by the US, though Heal topped all scorers with 28 points including hitting 8 of 12 three pointers.
 Heal had a running battle with NBA superstar Charles Barkley during the game with the two almost coming to blows at one point, though they hugged in mutual respect on-court after the game.

 Following their exciting run at Atlanta, the Boomers showed up in Greece, for the 1998 FIBA World Championship with high hopes.
 Shane Heal and Andrew Gaze both finished among the top five scorers, with averages of 17.0 and 16.9 points per game, respectively; but a loss to the United States knocked Australia out of medal contention.
 The Boomers finished the tournament respectably with wins over Canada and Brazil, and walked away with ninth place.